 - Next, check the Start value.
 If it is anything other than 3, double-click on it and change the value to 3.
 Then, reboot the system.

-The methods outlined above are among the most straightforward methods for resolving the Windows Update Error 0x80070422.
+The above methods are among the most straightforward methods for resolving the Windows Update Error 0x80070422.
 Before you contact support, it is good to see if you have tried the methods above.
 Following the steps outlined here will guarantee that your PC runs the most recent versions.